sphinx-contrib/spelling/docs/source/customize.rst

   Same as above, but with several files of correctly spelled words.

+``spelling_word_list_filename='spelling_wordlist.txt,another_list.txt'``

+  Same as above, but with several files of correctly spelled words, and passing the setting as a single string.
+This is useful when calling sphinx with ``-D spelling_word_list_filename=...`` which will only accept a string parameter.

 ``spelling_exclude_patterns=['ignored_*']``

   A list of glob-style patterns that should be ignored when checking spelling.